Professor of History, SST China (FA)

 Mennonites, Amish, and the American Civil War, with James O. Lehman.
 The Johns Hopkins University Press, 2007.
 Pp. 358.

 Amish Grace: How Forgiveness Transcended Tragedy, with Donald B. Kraybill and David Weaver-Zercher.
 Jossey-Bass, 2007.
 Pp. 237.
 Revised paperback edition, 2010.
-Audiobook, 2008; Japanese edition, 2008; German edition, 2009; Korean edition, 2009.
+Audiobook, 2008; Japanese edition, 2008; German edition, 2009; Korean edition, 2009; French edition, 2014.
 Named Christianity Today 2008 Award of Merit title for Christianity and Culture.
 Selected as a Best Book of 2007 by Publisher’s Weekly and as a Best Spiritual Book of 2007 by Spirituality & Practice.

 Plain Diversity: Amish Cultures and Identities, with Thomas J. Meyers.
 The Johns Hopkins University Press, 2007.
 Pp. 244.